-From the beginning of GWP CEE establishment.
+I've been a member from the beginning of GWP CEE establishment, says Mrs. Bardarska.
 I remember the first invitation at GWP annual meeting in Technical University of Warsaw, Poland.
 Representatives of 10 former socialist countries which later joined the EU attended.
 Thanks to prof. Janos Kindler the new GWP CEE has been established.
 As a new region the GWP president Prince of Orange Willem-Alexander of the Netherlands supported us very much.

 - In what way do you see GWP as a valuable partner, capable of making change?

 Mrs. Bardarska says that GWP helped our region in implementation of the UN and EC strategies and directives.
 Ms. Smetanova perceives GWP as a network organisation.
 Its value is the multiplication of individual capacity, agility and influence of each member and the strength and efficiency of connections among the members, and among members and their partners.
 Connection and cooperation is not a promotional slogan, it is the very reality of the daily network life.
 This makes GWP very powerful organisation, with sphere of influence across scales, organisation levels, and sectors of life, which enables and supports each member to be the influential leader of change.